bethaitman/bethsite/content/posts/german.md

 Now, I am an unreasonably persistent person when it comes to learning new skills.
 Partially because I don't like being bad at things (blame the fancy private school I went to).
 But my persistence also comes from hope , because I do believe that we can get better at most things, if we try in the right way.

-About five years ago I read a brilliant book called [Peak](https://www.samuelthomasdavies.com/book-summaries/psychology/peak/): a study of people who are excellent at stuff, and how they get that way.
+About five years ago I read a brilliant book called [Peak](https://www.samuelthomasdavies.com/book-summaries/psychology/peak/): it's a study of people who are excellent at stuff, and how they get that way.
 And the answer is a concept called "deliberate practice".
-You can apply it to pretty much any skill, and it doesn't mean learning will be easy, but it makes progress possible.
+You can apply it to pretty much any skill; and it doesn't mean learning will be easy, but it makes progress possible.

 ### Core concepts of deliberate practice